dydxprotocol/starkex-lib/README.md

 Ended up not using webpack.
 Keep the instruction here if we need to expand the usage.
 Use Browsify instead browserify ./build/src/helpers/crypto.js --standalone StarkHelper > ./build/starkex-lib.js

+## Notes about signing
+starkex-lib has its own string enum for the markets, which creates a problem for mobile apps when new markets are added. instead of using sign(...) to sign an order, use signWithResolution(...) instead.
+It takes the market label and resolution instead of the internal lookup table.
+The resolution is in the markets payload in the form of 1xxxxx.
+It needs to be transformed into a counter such as 6.

 ## To use in native code (iOS)
 context.evaluateScript("var helper = new StarkHelper.StarkHelper()")
 let jsValue = context.evaluateScript("helper.publicKeyAndYCoordiante('58c7d5a90b1776bde86ebac077e053ed85b0f7164f53b080304a531947f46e3')")